-Now let's add a procedure to report a random

-verb.
-Show doeswhat

-likes

-to person
+'''

-output pick [kicks loves likes kisses Show doeswhat

-smells [laughs at] [plays with]] plays with
+to person Show doeswhat output pick [kicks loves likes kisses plays with smells [laughs at] [plays with]]

 end

+'''

 Next, smoosh everything together into a sentence.
 I explain to students that must of computer programming involves taking things apart or putting them together.
 The reporter sentence will do the trick.